strimzi/strimzi-ui/docs/Architecture.md

 ### Overview and objectives

-The purpose of this UI is to provide a user of Strimzi a delightful Kafka administration user experience.
+The purpose of this UI is to provide a user of Strimzi a web UI for Kafka administration.
 To achieve this, focus of course needs to be placed on things like the design to make the UI intuitive to use.
 However, user experience is more than just the design: it also is the code, and it's ability to enable those experiences.
 The following documentation will detail the deliberate design, engineering and behavioural choices made to achieve this objective.

 In addition, we have set the following behaviours/goals/considerations for all development done in this repository: